Dailify/APP-Landing-page/README.md

 # APP-Landing-page
-Using basic HTML and CSS
+Using basic HTML and CSS Stylesheet